mmamaev/timeboard/doc/source/doing_calculations.rst

 This case is analogous to already reviewed
 :ref:`issue <workshift-straddling-1>` of contructing an interval from a calendar period. :py:class:`.Timeboard`\ .\ :py:attr:`workshift_ref` attribute  is used to identify workshift's membership in a period.

+Period too short for workshifts
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If you try to count periods which are shorter than (some) of the workshifts in the interval, you are likely to encounter a period which does not contain *any* workshift's reference whatever the duty.
+This makes any result meaningless and, concequently, `UnacceptablePeriodError` is raised.

+You may accidentally run into this issue in two situations:

+- You use compound workshifts and while most of the workshifts (usually those covering the working time) are of one size, there are a few workshifts (usually those covering the closed time) which are much larger.
+Trying to count periods, you have in mind the smaller workshifts.
+If a larger one gets into the interval and your period is not long enough, you will find yourself with UnacceptablePeriodError.

+- You have misinterpreted the purpose of :py:meth:`count_periods` method and try to use it as a general time counter.
+For example, in a timeboard with workhifts of varying duration measured in hours, you want to find out how many clock hours there are in an interval.
+In order to do that use `pandas.Timedelta` tools with `start_time` and `end_time` attributes of workshifts and intervals.